AmberForrester/Portfolio/README.md

 };
 ```
 > [!IMPORTANT]
-> If done correctly, these changes will be visible in your browser's tab.
+> If done correctly, these changes will be visible in your browser"s tab.
 5. Go to your `page.tsx` file, and delete all of the code within the return.
 Once you have done that you can now add in:
 ```tsx
 export default function Home() {